Florida Arrest Records and Warrants Search

-At present, there are approximately 100,500 inmates in 55 prisons throughout Florida.
-To locate them, it is recommended to turn to the Inmate Population Information Search run by the Florida Department of Corrections (FDC).
-Their online database will locate an inmate either by name or by DC number (a 6 digit number given to every inmate for purposes of identification).
-This search will disclose prison inmate records that consist of the following:
+The Florida Department of Corrections (FDC) is the third largest in the entire USA.
+Its annual budget sums up to $2.7 billion.
+At present, there are approximately 80,000 active inmates in 55 prisons throughout the state and there are around 145,000 people on probation.
+To locate them, it is recommended to turn to the Inmate Population Information Search run by the Department .
+This online database will locate an inmate either by name or by DC number (a 6 digit number given to every inmate for purposes of identification).
+Results include prison inmate records that consist of the following:

 - Inmate's personal details (full name, age, sex, race and physical description – including distinctive features, such as scars and tattoos).

 - The facility (prison or jail) that houses the inmate.

 You can also carry out a wider inmate search that gives data on past inmates as well as fugitives and a supervised population.

 According to the FDLE Annual Crime in Florida Report, in 2020, there were 1,285 murders, 7,650 rape cases, 13,439 robberies robberies and 60,657 aggravated assaults throughout the state.
 All in all, there have been around 82,950 violent crimes.
 As to property crimes, there were 51,928 burglaries, 291,923 larceny cases and 38,013 moto vehicle thefts.
 We are talking about 381,864 offenses.